fleetdm/fleet/handbook/company.md

 - beware sunk cost fallacy (avoid getting attached to something just because you invested time working on it, or came up with it)
 - be curious
 - legendary rigour

+## Culture

+### All remote
+Fleet Device Management Inc. is an all-remote company, with team members spread across 4 continents and 7 time zones.
+The wider team of contributors from [all over the world](https://github.com/fleetdm/fleet/graphs/contributors) submit patches, bug reports, troubleshooting tips, improvements, and real-world insights to Fleet's open source code base, documentation, website, and company handbook.